Northern Uí Néill: Subjugation of Airgialla

 The Northern Uí Néill were initially hesitant to test the might of Ulster's more powerful kingdoms such as Airgialla, Ulaid, and even the minor Cianacht; however over the following centuries they would come to conquer and dominate the majority of Ulster.
 The rate of this expansion has been claimed as equating to a rate of less than 10 miles per century.

 The main beneficiary of this was the Cenél nEógain, whose gains came largely at the expense of the over-kingdom of Airgialla in central Ulster, as well as the Ulaid further east.
 Facing pressure from the Cenél Conaill to the west, the Cenél nEógain advanced from their base in the Inishowen peninsula, crossing over the River Foyle into the present-day counties Londonderry and Tyrone in Northern Ireland.
 Tyrone derives its name from the Cenél nEógain: Tír nEógain, the "land of Eógan".

-Airgialla was a confederation of nine sub-kingdoms, with its name meaning "hostage-givers" in reference to its subordination.
-The eponymous ancestor of the Uí Néill was Niall Noigiallach, or "Niall of the Nine Hostages", and it is suggested that this may be the origin of his nickname.
+Airgialla was a confederation of nine sub-kingdoms, with its name meaning 'hostage-givers' in reference to its subordination.
+The eponymous ancestor of the Uí Néill was Niall Noigiallach, or 'Niall of the Nine Hostages', and it is suggested that this may be the origin of his nickname.

 Originally under the dominance of the Ulaid, Niall Caille, the son of Áed Oirdnide, brought Airgialla under the hegemony of the Northern Uí Néill after defeating the combined forces of the Airgialla and Ulaid at the battle of Leth Cam in 827.

-During the 10th century, a branch of the Cenél nEógain known as the Cenél mBinnig had colonised the area around Tulach Óc, the apparent royal inauguration site of the Airgialla.
+During the 10th century, a branch of the Cenél nEógain known as the Cenél mBinnig had colonised the area around Tulach Óc, or Tullyhogue Fort, the apparent royal inauguration site of the Airgialla.
 By the 11th century, having taken control of Tulach Óc, the Cenél nEógain had moved their royal seat there from Ailech, likely due to the significance of the site and that it undermined the kingship of their rivals.
 The first Cenél nEógain king to be inaugurated there was Áed Ua Néill.
 Despite the Cenél nEógain moving their royal site, Ailech would remain synonymous with them long afterwards.

 Airgialla's centre of power was pushed into southern Ulster as a result of Cenél nEógain's expansion.